-For example, giving everyone 3 free meals every day would be hard to do.

-The government in Normaltown wouldn't be able to pay for it.

-The people in Normaltown asked for just free breakfast instead.

-They only asked for cereal, since cereal doesn't cost much money.
+For example, giving everyone 3 free meals every day would be hard to do since the government in Normaltown wouldn't be able to pay for it.
+The people in Normaltown asked for just free breakfast instead, and they only asked for cereal, since cereal doesn't cost much money.
 They helped make a policy called the Free Cereal for Everyone Act.

-4. List your target and what you're asking for at the top of the petition.
+- 5. List your target and what you're asking for at the top of the petition.
 Try and write one sentence to make people get interested.

-Then, you can write a little more about yourself.

-You can write a little more about what you're asking for.

-5. It's time to tell your story.

-Your story should show your target why they should listen to you.

-It should also show the people looking at your petition why they should sign it.

-People usually don't have a lot of time to read a petition.

-So make sure your story is short and simple.
+Then, you can write a little more about yourself and what you're asking for. - 6.
+It's time to tell your story.
+Your story should show your target why they should listen to you, and show the people looking at your petition why they should sign it.
+People usually don't have a lot of time to read a petition, so make sure your story is short and simple.

 Use your story as a call to action for the people reading it!

-People might want to learn more about the problem in your petition.

-Put a short list of places to learn more about the problem.
+People might want to learn more about the problem in your petition, so put a short list of places to learn more about the problem.
 You can put that list at the end of your story.

-6. Decide whether you will use an online petition or paper petition.
+7. Decide whether you will use an online petition or paper petition.
 Remember that there are good and bad points to an online or paper petition.
 Think about those before you decide which will work best for your petition.

-7. Spread the word about your petition!

-Use mailing lists and social media.

-You could also try sending information about your petition to the news.
+Spread the word about your petition!
+You can use mailing lists and social media, and you could also try sending information about your petition to the news.
 Then, the news might do a report on your petition.
 This is a good idea for petitions in a city or town.

 For state or U.S. petitions, try working with other advocacy groups.

-They might have connections to your target or to news reporters.

-They can help spread the word to the people they know.
+They might have connections to your target or to news reporters, and can help spread the word to the people they know.

 8. Once you get enough people to sign, deliver the petition to your target!
 Remember, delivering the petition in person is usually better.
 If you can't deliver it in person, you can send it in an email.

-There are some questions you can ask to make sure your petition is good.
+Here is a list of some questions you can ask to make sure your petition is good:

-Here is a list of them:

-Does my target make sense?
-Is it specific?

-Who am I asking to sign the petition?
-Are they people my target cares about?

-Does what I'm asking for make sense?
-Is it specific?
-Is it something my target can do?

-• Is my story short and simple?

-Does my story show why the problem in my petition is important?

-Does the type of my petition (online or paper) make sense?

-Do I have a plan for how I will spread the word about my petition?

-How many people do I want to sign my petition?

-Do I think I can get that many people to sign?
+- Does my target make sense?
+Is it specific? - Who am I asking to sign the petition?
+Are they people my target cares about? - Does what I'm asking for make sense?
+Is it specific, and is it something my target can do? - Is my story short and simple? - Does my story show why the problem in my petition is important? - Does the type of my petition (online or paper) make sense? - Do I have a plan for how I will spread the word about my petition? - How many people do I want to sign my petition? - Do I think I can get that many people to sign?
 How will I do that?

 This scenario takes place before the Beekeeping Act got passed.

-Sally wanted Representative Smith to sign the Beekeeping Act.

-So Sally made a petition.

-It was hard for people to sign a petition in person.

-They couldn't go outside because of the bees.
+Sally wanted Representative Smith to sign the Beekeeping Act, so Sally made a petition.
+It was hard for people to sign a petition in person, since they couldn't go outside because of the bees.
 So Sally decided to do an online petition.

-She wanted to get 500 people to sign her petition.

-Then, she printed out the petition.
-She delivered it to Representative Smith's office.
+Sally got 500 people to sign her petition, then she printed out the petition and delivered it to Representative Smith's office.
 Here is what Sally's petition looked like: